Click to enlarge image

 - 70% of adolescent girls have body dissatisfaction

-- Body dissatisfaction is identified in the Mission Australia Youth Survey (2010) as the top ranked issue of concern for young people.
+- Body dissatisfaction is identified in the Mission Australia Youth Survey (2013) as one of the top ranked issue of concern for young people.

 Eating disorders and obesity